bodowd/duckdb_rdkit/README.md

 - `Mol`: an RDKit molecule.
 Currently, can only be created from a SMILES in a variety of ways: inserting a valid SMILES string into a column that expects Mol, type conversion such as 'CC'::mol, or the mol_from_smiles function.

+### File formats

+- `read_sdf(path/to/file, COLUMNS={'desired_col': 'VARCHAR', mol: 'Mol'})`: execute
+  a SQL query against .sdf files.
+Can be used to extract, transform, and load data into a duckdb file for faster subsequent queries, or to directly query the sdf to explore the data.

 ### Searches

 - `is_exact_match(mol1, mol2)`: exact structure search.
 Returns true if the two molecules are the same.
 (Chirality sensitive search is not on)